CPA Exam Requirements By State

 What Are The 4 Types Of CPA Exams?

-The four sections that comprises the CPA Exam are: Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation.
-Candidates must pass the all for sections plus an ethics exam to fulfill their CPA requirments.
+The four sections that comprise the CPA Exam are Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation.
+Candidates must pass all sections plus an ethics exam to fulfill their CPA requirements.

 Is The CPA Exam Worth It?

 Accountants with a CPA credential go on to take on greater responsibilities and are commonly promoted to senior roles in less than two years.
 The effort needed to pass your CPA exam, as well as the time spent studying for it, is well worth the investment.